Creamy Tomato Salad

 Serving suggestions:

-• This salad would also go great with a bowl of soup.
+This salad needs to be served chilled with crusty bread, such as French bread, to soak up the extra dressing, which would be perfect.
+It would also go great with a bowl of soup.
 Try my scrumptious creamy tomato soup, and add a grilled cheese on the side.
+For a light dinner, serve it with bacon cheddar ranch pinwheels.
+Kids love these!

 How to store: